 Applications accepted until April 1.

 The Pen Bay Stewards program is offered annually by the Belfast Bay Watershed Coalition in partnership with Searsport Shores Ocean Campground.

 The program provides a unique opportunity to study the Penobscot Bay region.
-Participants meet two days each week throughout the month of May.
+Participants meet two days each week from April 23 through May 23.

 Although the course is free of charge, participants commit to volunteering thirty hours with local conservation efforts of their choice during the following year.
 Here on the Maine coast, there are many exciting volunteer opportunities available to choose from!

 Belfast Transfer Station, the Inside Story